-→ There are many amazing benefits to breastfeeding, especially in the first 6 months of your little one’s life.
-It is important to note that no two babies are the same and each experience will be different.
-If your baby is putting on weight and sleeping well, this is a good indication that they are getting what they need
+There are many amazing benefits to breastfeeding, especially in the first 6 months of your little one’s life.
+It is important to note that no 2 babies are the same and each experience will be different.
+If your baby is putting on weight and sleeping well, this is a good indication that they are getting what they need.

-→ To establish a good feeding pattern and help ensure your little one is getting a ‘full feed’, we suggest feeding from one side first until it has completely softened, before winding the baby and then offering the second side
+To establish a good feeding pattern and help ensure your little one is getting a ‘full feed’, we suggest feeding from one side first until it has completely softened (emptied), before offering your baby the second side.

-→Whilst breastfeeding, remember to also look after yourself.
-Breastfeeding can be tiring as your body works hard to produce milk that has plenty of nutrients for your baby.
-Make sure you are eating a healthy diet and drinking plenty of water, both during the day and throughout the feed
+Whilst breastfeeding, remember to also look after yourself.
+Breastfeeding can be tiring as your body works hard to produce milk packed with nutrients for your baby.
+Make sure you are eating a healthy diet and drinking plenty of water – both during the day and throughout the feed.

-→ Many people say formula fed babies sleep better.
-This is not necessarily the case, as it’s more that formula generally takes longer to digest.
-Your baby’s sleep pattern will mature at the rate of their age, not by the amount that they take in their bottle
+Many people say formula-fed babies sleep better.
+This is not necessarily the case but may speak to the fact that formula generally takes longer to digest.
+Your baby’s sleep pattern will mature at the rate of their age, not by the amount that they take in their bottle.

-→ Mixed feeding is an option for when your baby may require a ‘top-up’ in the form of expressed milk or formula due to low supply, or the baby not putting on enough weight.
+Mixed feeding is an option for when your baby may require a ‘top-up’ in the form of expressed milk or formula due to low supply, or if the baby is not putting on enough weight.

-It is important to note, that if your method of choice is not working at any stage, don’t be disheartened as there are many options available.
-Be sure to reach out to a support service near you such as your Early Childhood Centre, your midwife, a Lactation Consultant or the Breastfeeding Helpline if you are having difficulty.
+It is important to note that if your method of choice is not working at any stage, don’t be disheartened as there are many options available.
+Be sure to reach out to a support service near you – your Early Childhood Centre, your midwife, a Lactation Consultant or the Breastfeeding Helpline – if you are having difficulty.

 The Australian Breastfeeding Association National Breastfeeding Helpline: 1800 mum 2 mum (1800 686 268)